Note on Floer theory and integrable hierarchies: Floer theory and commuting Hamiltonian systems in SFT

-While it seems that the classical approach to integrable systems does not generalize immediately from Gromov-Witten theory to Floer theory, it was outlined by Y. Eliashberg in his ICM plenary talk, see \cite{E}, that the integrable system of the Gromov-Witten theory of $(M,\omega)$ naturally arises in the rational symplectic field theory (SFT) of the trivial mapping torus $S^1\times M$.
-Instead of trying to generalize the classical approach starting from the cohomology F-manifold of Floer theory introduced before, the SFT approach leads in a much more natural way to the desired generalization of the integrable systems from Gromov-Witten theory to the Floer theory of symplectomorphisms. \\
+While we show in \cite{FF2} that the big pair-of-pants product defines a (1,2)-tensor field $\star\in\T^{(1,2)}\Q_X$ on the differential graded manifold of contact homology, it is not clear how to define the analogue of Dubrovin's flat connection as other structures such as the Euler vector field $E\in\T^{(1,0)}\Q$ and the canonical flat structure do \emph{not} descend to well-defined structures on the differential graded manifold $\Q_X$ in general.
+As a consequence, the classical approach to integrable systems does not generalize immediately from Gromov-Witten theory to Floer theory.
+As a bypass we will use that, as outlined by Y. Eliashberg in his ICM plenary talk \cite{E}, the integrable system of the Gromov-Witten theory of $(M,\omega)$ naturally arises in the rational symplectic field theory (SFT) of the mapping torus $S^1\times M$ with vanishing Hamiltonian, see the paper \cite{Ro} of P. Rossi.
+Instead of trying to generalize the classical approach starting from the cohomology F-manifold, we will follow the latter approach as it leads in a much more natural way to the desired generalization of the integrable systems. \\

 Indeed, using symplectic field theory one gets an infinite system of commuting Hamiltonians on the rational SFT of the mapping torus of every symplectomorphisms on a closed symplectic manifold, which agrees with the integrable system from Gromov-Witten theory in the case when the symplectomorphism is the identity.
 We emphasize that this observation was the starting point for our project of relating Floer theory, Frobenius manifolds and integrable systems, and even guided us to our definition of the big pair-of-pants product and its relation to cohomology F-manifolds.
 While for the definition of the cohomology F-manifold we used the full contact homology of mapping tori, the commuting Hamiltonian systems naturally live on their rational SFT homology, whose differential now counts holomorphic curves with an arbitrary number of positive (and negative) cylindrical ends and whose chain complex contains the full contact homology complex as a subcomplex.
 The reason is that the rational SFT homology naturally carries a Poisson bracket, which in turn leads to the natural appearance of commuting Hamiltonian systems in SFT, see \cite{E} and \cite{F3}.
 Apart from the fact that we claim that the cohomology F-manifold structure on contact homology indeed can be extended to rational SFT after introducing additional marked points on the curves (in order to model nodal breakings which now need to be included), the system of commuting Hamiltonian functions on rational SFT still restricts to a system of commuting vector fields on the differential graded manifold of full contact homology. \\